Do VA Benefits Cover Addiction Treatment?

-VA benefits and other types of insurance must cover addiction treatment in some capacity.
-Although you may have some out-of-pocket deductibles or co-pays costs, you can count on VA healthcare to handle a portion of the costs.
-You can also stack insurance benefits if you have other coverage through private health insurance, Medicare, Medicaid, or TRICARE.
-1
+Yes, VA benefits and other types of insurance must cover addiction treatment in some capacity.
+Although you may have some out-of-pocket deductibles or co-pays costs, you can count on your VA benefits to handle a portion of the costs.
+You can also stack insurance plans, if you have other coverage through private health insurance, Medicare, Medicaid, or TRICARE.1

-The community care program, which allows you to use VA healthcare benefits outside VA facilities if you are eligible has also recently expanded under the MISSION Act.
+The community care program, which allows eligible service members to use VA healthcare benefits outside VA facilities, has also recently expanded under the MISSION Act.

 At AdCare Treatment Centers, we are here to facilitate the process for you quickly.
 Our easy verification system puts your mind at ease so you can begin planning your healing journey.

 Do VA Benefits Apply to Mental Health and Co-Occurring Disorders?

 Mental health issues and substance abuse are closely linked.
 The National Institute on Drug Abuse states that 1 in 4 people with a serious mental health illness also struggle with substance abuse.2 Due to the strong correlation between the two, it’s vital to have a co-occurring disorder treatment plan that addresses the full spectrum of your needs.3 Treating both conditions simultaneously will help to ensure you have the best outcome.

 Your VA benefits will cover mental health disorder services and treatment as well as addiction rehab treatment.4,5 The range of mental health services includes but is not limited to:4